 TRANSACTION PRIVILEGE TAX (TPT) RATES FOR LEASE TERMS GREATER THAN 30 DAYS

 CITY OF CHANDLER, ARIZONA – 1.5% of the gross rent for each Chandler residential rental property

 TOWN OF GILBERT, ARIZONA – 1.5% of the gross rent for each Gilbert residential rental property

 CITY OF MESA, ARIZONA – 1.75% of the gross rent for each Mesa residential rental property

 CITY OF TEMPE, ARIZONA – 1.8% of the gross rent for each Tempe residential rental property

 CITY OF PHOENIX, ARIZONA – 2.3% of the gross rent for each Phoenix residential rental property

 CITY OF SCOTTSDALE, ARIZONA – Scottsdale exempts up to two Scottsdale residential rental properties, providing the lessor/owner does not own rental properties elsewhere in Arizona.
-Lessor/owners that have rental property in Scottsdale and have more than two rental properties in the Arizona are subject to 1.65% TPT rate on all Scottsdale residential rental property income.
+Lessor/owners that have a rental property in Scottsdale and have more than two rental properties in Arizona are subject to 1.65% TPT rate on all Scottsdale residential rental property income.
 If the lessor/owner has a commercial rental property anywhere in Arizona, all Scottsdale residential rental property income is subject to the 1.65% TPT.